Pop (British and Irish TV channel): Programming

-Availability

-Freeview

-On 20 March 2014, Pop was launched on Freeview.
-Prior to April 2016, Pop was only available in areas where there is a local TV channel.
-On 1 April 2016, Pop moved to a wider coverage nationwide freeview mix, becoming available to over 90% of the country.
-The capacity vacated by Pop on the local multiplex was used to transmit Kix from 7 April 2016.
-Pop +1 moved to LCN channel 128, to release 127 for use by Kix, but was otherwise unaffected, continuing to broadcast locally to Manchester only.

-On-demand

-Pop programming in addition to content from sister channels Pop Max and Tiny Pop are available to stream on demand from the free TV service and mobile app Pop Player and since May 2022, available on Freeview Channel 208.
+The channel sources its programming from multiple production and distribution studios.
+Programming includes original shows such as Swipe It!
+With Joe Tasker, and acquired programming such as Miraculous: Tales of Ladybug & Cat Noir and Pokémon.
+The channel also includes movies and specials such as the Barbie television films, Pokémon and Monster High.

 Related services

 Pop +1

 A time shift feed called Pop +1 was available until 2008, when it was replaced by Kix!; in turn, that network's +1 feed was discontinued on 14 July 2014 with Pop +1's return.

 Pop Kids

 A FAST channel launched on Samsung TV Plus in November 2022.
 It shows a list of programs from across Pop and Tiny Pop.
+In September 2023, it was announced that the channel would split into two, with Tiny Pop getting its own channel, and with Pop replacing the current FAST channel.

+Pop Up

+Pop Up is a FAST channel on Freeview and other smart TV FAST channel providers such as Samsung TV Plus and LG Channels that launched on 30 May 2024.
+The channel offers programming from a single franchise within a few weeks at a time.